MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/create-device-group.md

 ms.localizationpriority: medium
 ---

-Device groups are a collection of devices organized into a Azure AD group.
-Device groups are used in Autopilot to target devices for specific configurations such what policies to apply to a device and what applications to install on the device.
+Device groups are a collection of devices organized into an Azure AD group.
+Device groups are used in Autopilot to target devices for specific configurations such as what policies to apply to a device and what applications to install on the device.
+They're also used by Autopilot to target Enrollment Status Page (ESP) configurations, Autopilot profile configurations, and domain join profiles to devices.

-Device groups can either by dynamic or assigned:
+Device groups can be either dynamic or assigned:

 - **Dynamic groups** - Devices are automatically added to the group based on rules
 - **Assigned groups** - Devices are manually added to the group and are static

-When configuring Autopilot, dynamic groups are primarily used since a large number of devices are usually involved.
-Adding the devices in automatically rules makes management of the group a lot easier.
+When configuring Autopilot in an enterprise environment, dynamic groups are primarily used since a large number of devices are usually involved.
+Adding the devices in automatically using rules makes management of the group a lot easier.
 Adding a large amount of device in manually via an assigned group would be impractical.
-However, if there is a small number of devices, for example for testing purposes, an assigned group can also be used.
+However, if there's a small number of devices, for example for testing purposes, an assigned group can also be used.

 To create a dynamic device group for use with Autopilot, follow the below steps: